iandennismiller/swandive/readme.md

     chmod 755 swandive.py
     ```

-    Now our system definition is stored in `files`.
+    Now our system definition is stored in the dirctory `files`.
 The following commands will deploy Swandive to the machine instance.

     ```
     ./swandive.py --apt